Andrew Hansen: Other productions

 Hansen was the guitarist and one of the vocalists for independent Sydney band The Fantastic Leslie.
 The Fantastic Leslie was composed of Cameron Bruce, Tom Gleeson, James Fletcher and Hansen.
 In July 1999 the band released their 6-track EP A Tiny Mark which was distributed through MGM Distribution.
 He was also a member of independent alternative band Mending.

 Hansen co-wrote the short film Garbage Man with Charles Firth and British comedian Henry Naylor.
 It was a Tropfest finalist in 2005 and a prizewinner at Germany's Ohne Kohle festival.
-Hansen has also been known to feature on the musical comedy circuit, including a recorded performance of one of his more famous songs, 'I Wish I Was A Scottish Stand-Up Comedian', for the Laugh-A-Poolooza 2006 DVD release.

 Hansen has had writer/performer contributions to the Nine Network's Comedy Inc. and the ABC's My Favourite Album.
 He has performed occasional voice-overs for ABC programs including First Tuesday Book Club and Media Watch.
 He composed the music for Nickelodeon's Sarvo and Napman, and songs for the Sesame Street character Ollie.
 Hansen appeared and presented at the 2007 MTV Australia Awards and the 2007 and 2011 ARIA Music Awards.
 In 2007, he made a guest appearance on Nine's The Nation.
 In 2008, he appeared in a sketch on SBS's Newstopia, as well as an episode of the Australian gaming TV show Good Game on the ABC, challenging the hosts to a 'Roffle Cup'.
 He also made an appearance as a guest host on the program in 2010, filling in for host Steven O'Donnell, again in 2011 filling in for host Stephanie Bendixsen and 2012 filling in for O'Donnell.
 He also made an appearance as a special guest in Good Game 10th year birthday special in 2016.
 In 2009, he made guest appearances on Network Ten's Rove and Good News Week.
 He appeared again on Good News Week in 2010, this time with Chris Taylor, in the guise of characters from their radio show The Blow Parade.
-The same year, he was a guest on Top Gear Australia, where he drove deliberately slowly around the celebrity track for humorous effect.
-With Chris Taylor, he co-hosted the Australian Commercial Radio Awards four times (2016-2019).
-In 2020 he was a guest on Whovians.